prashant-webonise/RuntimePermissionDemo/README.md

 <b>Usage</b>

-Anywhere in your Activity or Fragment that you want to ask for user's permisssion
+Anywhere in your Activity or Fragment that you want to ask for user's permisssion.

+This library works on Activity, android.app.Fragment, android.support.v4.app.Fragment.
+Thus no matter you are using any support dependency or not, this library will work exactly same.
 ```java
 permissionHandler = new PermissionHandler(this);
         permissionHandler